jarvisar/sorting-algos/README.md

 Learn more about sorting algorithms here: https://www.geeksforgeeks.org/sorting-algorithms/

 Use the input box to enter the number of bars on the screen.
 Currently the maximum amount is 512.

+Click `Sort` to begin sorting.
+Click `Stop` at any time to halt the sorting process.
+Click `Reset` to regenerate new bars.

 Control the speed of the sorting process with the slider.